adknowledgeportal/data-models/README.md

 #### Adding a new valid value to an existing manifest column:
 1. If you wanted to add a new valid value "eyeball" to our existing column attribute "organ", after making a new branch and opening the repo either locally or within a codespace, you would go to `modules/biospecimen/organ.csv`.
-2. Then, create a new row for an attribute named "eyeball", with a description and source (preferably an ontology URI).
+1. Then, create a new row for an attribute named "eyeball", with a description and source (preferably an ontology URI).
 In the `Parent` column, make sure the value is "organ".
-3. Next, find the row for the attribute "organ" (should be the first row), and w/in the valid values column, add "eyeball" to the comma-separated list of valid values.
+1. Next, find the row for the attribute "organ" (should be the first row), and w/in the valid values column, add "eyeball" to the comma-separated list of valid values.
-4. Save your changes and write an informative commit.
+1. Save your changes and write an informative commit.
 Please try to add valid values alphabetically!

 #### Adding a new column to a manifest template:
 1. If you wanted to add the column "furColor" to the "model-ad_individual_animal_metadata" template, first decide which module the new column should belong to.
 In this case, "MODEL-AD" makes the most sense.
-2. W/in the `MODEL-AD` subfolder, create a new csv called `furColor.csv` with the required schematic column headers.
+1. W/in the `MODEL-AD` subfolder, create a new csv called `furColor.csv` with the required schematic column headers.
 Describe the attribute "furColor" as necessary and make sure `Parent` = `ManifestColumn`.
 Add any valid values for "furColor" as new rows to this csv as described in the previous scenario.
-3. Find the manifest template attributes in `modules/template/templates.csv`.
+1. Find the manifest template attributes in `modules/template/templates.csv`.
 In the "model-ad_individual_animal_metadata" row, add your new column "furColor" to the comma-separated list of attributes in the `DependsOn` column.
-4. Save your changes and write an informative commit.
+1. Save your changes and write an informative commit.

 #### Adding a new template to the data model:
 1. If you wanted to add a new template to the data model, first add the template to the bottom of the 'template.csv' file, with the column names in the order they will appear.
       Example: 'assay_spatialTranscriptomics_metadata_template,SysBio spatial transcriptomics metadata template schema,,"Component, individualID, biospecimenID, fileFormat, sequenceAnalysis, runID, captureArea, readIndicator, spatialRead1, spatialRead2",,False,ManifestTemplate,,sysbio.metadataTemplates-assay.spatialTranscriptomics,,,template'
-3. Next, add the new template name to the bottom of the dca-template-config.json.
-      Example:
-        '"display_name": "assay_spatialTranscriptomics_metadata_template",
-        "schema_name": "AssaySpatialTranscriptomicsMetadataTemplate",
-        "type": "record"'
-5. Stage, commit, and open a PR with these two changes, requesting review by another AD data manager.
-Once approved and merged, a GitHub Action workflow will run that uploads the new template to the AD Metadata Dictionary site.
-Note: the GitHub Actions to join the modules and convert to a json-ld data model, and to generate a test template to review take a few minutes to complete.
+1. Stage, commit, and open a PR with these two changes, requesting review by another AD data manager.
+Once approved and merged, a GitHub Action workflow will run that generates and registers jsonschemas along with creation of recordsets for Curator.
 You will know when they are complete with a green check.
-The GitHub Action to upload the new template to the AD Metadata Dictionary site takes roughly 1.5 hours to complete.

 For more advanced data modeling scenarios like adding conditional logic, creating validation rules, or creating new manifests, please consult the #ad-dcc-team slack channel.